HieuVuong001/DataMining-HW2/README.md

 sudo update-alternatives --config cuda
 ```

+A quick `ls /usr/local/` would also help to see what cuda versions were already installed.

 #### BigQuery ML

 Head over to [BigQuery ML Introduction](https://cloud.google.com/bigquery/docs/bqml-introduction) for a quick refresh and details on how to setup.

 ### Training

 Details of training (using `cuML` from NVIDIA Rapids) can be found in the code secion of the repository.
 Since `cuML` shares the same API interface with that of `sklearn`, the difference ended up being just importing the same package from different libraries.

+Using the `cuML` libraries' functions will often send data to GPU, so here and there you will need to use `array_on_gpu.get()` to get the normal numpy cpu array.

 For BigQueryML, the process can be boiled down to several steps:
 - Authenticate
 - Upload table into BigQuery
 - Train and evaluate model using Google's BigQuery ML

 Overall, it is a relatively painless process.
-Big plus: everything is on the cloud!
+Big Query Big Plus: Everything you do happends on the cloud!

 ### Result